JudgeGroovyman/JudgeGroovyman.github.io/MusicMaking.md

 What if I plugged into the american sound (battery powered) and from there into the usb cable?
 Super noisy but a different sound than straight into the guitar but not better.

+Update: Apr 17
+The boss works great into plugins like amplitube.
+There is still noise but its just what I would expect from a guitar amp.
+The green cable still sounds terrible through amplitube.
+Theres a kind of HUGE noise floor.
+More details in the notes in amps.md